 Manufacturers are advised that an environmental performance test that evaluates the suitability of coating systems is provided in the informative Appendix H to this annex."

-Annex 3A, Appendix A
+Paragraph 8.6.4., amend to read:

+"8.6.4.
+Acid Environment test

+One cylinder shall be tested in accordance with paragraph A.14.
+(Appendix A to this annex) and meet the requirements therein.
+An optional environmental test is included in the informative Appendix H to this annex."Annex 3A, Appendix A

 Paragraph A.14., amend to read (inserting new sub-paragraphs A.14.1. to A14.6., based mainly on the text of Annex 3A, Appendix H):